 Rehabilitation pension is intended for those who are unable to work due to illness or accident and are in a rehabilitation program with the aim of returning to the labour market.
-The main condition for the granting of a rehabilitation pension is that the applicant participates in a designated rehabilitation program under the supervision of a professional with the aim of reestablishing his/her ability to work working.
+The main condition for being eligible for rehabilitation pension is to participate in a designated rehabilitation program under the supervision of a professional, with the aim of re-establishing their ability to return to work.

-More information about rehabilitation pension can be found on the Social Insurance Administration website.
-Request information via this form.
+You can find more information about rehabilitation pension on the Social Insurance Administration website.
+You can request information via this form.

 Payment of wages must be documented in a payslip.
-A payslip must clearly display the amount paid, the formula used to calculate the amount of wages received, and any amounts being deducted or added to an employee’s wages.
+A payslip must clearly display the amount paid, the formula used to calculate the amount of wages received, and any amounts that have been deducted or added to an employee’s wages.

-An employee may see information regarding tax payments, leave payments, overtime pay, non-paid leave, social insurance fees, and other elements that can come to affect wages.
+An employee may see information regarding tax payments, leave payments, overtime pay, non-paid leave, social insurance fees, and other elements that can affect wages.